 Nicol then signed up onto the STEPS Confidence course.
 This in itself was a challenge for her; walking into a room with strangers and talking about her feelings.
 Having the creche facility on site was a bonus.

-Nicol then went onto access a Health & Social Care Level 1 course.
-She completed the course and was awarded an accreted certificate, her first certificate, which she was really pleased about!
+Nicol then went on to access a Health and Social Care Level 1 course.
+She completed the course and was awarded an accredited certificate, her first certificate, which she was really pleased about!

-She also took part in a Healthy Living Workshops and ‘Come Dine with me’ Nutrition Course.
+She also took part in a Healthy Living Workshop and ‘Come Dine With Me’ nutrition course.

 Nicol applied to Volunteer in her daughter’s school as a Teaching Assistant and she also applied for a job working for Kirklees as a Chaperone on school buses.
 Nicol was successful in securing both roles.
 She started her Volunteer role in May and is waiting to hear about a start date for her chaperone role.

-There have been some hurdles along the way where we’ve supported her in terms of signposting for professional support with her mental health and her DBS check, but overall Nicol has had an amazing journey on Hopeful Families so far.
-She has just started another level 2 course Supporting Children with SEN in School and is committed and dedicated to succeed.
+There have been some hurdles along the way, where we’ve supported her in terms of signposting for professional support with her mental health and her DBS check, but overall Nicol has had an amazing journey on Hopeful Families so far.
+She has just started another Level 2 course Supporting Children with SEN (Special Educational Needs) in School, and is committed and dedicated to succeed.
 This is now where she would like to see her career go; working in schools.